 Before we continue with avalanches, I want to add that NSIDC has quite a cool website about the cryosphere and I recommend it to everyone who wants to learn more about the Arctic Sea, Greenland, and other icy locations in terms of scientific research and scientific expeditions.
 You can visit NSIDC by clicking here.

 While scientists and experts are making progress in detecting and even preventing avalanches, more than 150 people worldwide die annually from them.
-There is still plenty of information that researchers don’t have about what happens to people during avalanches, as this is something that can’t be studied empirically for reasons that are quite obvious (it wouldn’t be nice to make people get caught in avalanches in order to study what happens).
+There is still plenty of information that researchers don’t have about what happens to people during avalanches, as this is something that can’t be studied empirically for reasons that are quite obvious.

 Sometimes avalanches are caused on purpose with the goal of reducing the risk of hazardous avalanches.
 In large hazard terrains or those where significant human activity takes place, prevention avalanches are often produced through explosives.
 As the video suggests, prevention avalanches are pretty and somebody seems to have quite an interesting job.